You don’t need a badge (or even a clue!) to be a great detective. Meet TV’s most unconventional crime-solvers.

 The past few years have delivered a standout crop of TV detectives, reminding us that crime dramas are just as much about the crimes as they are about who solves them.
 While murder and mystery remain the hook, it’s the investigators themselves who keep audiences coming back for more.

-What makes this trio especially compelling is how wildly different they are.
+What makes this quartet especially compelling is how wildly different they are.
 Whether it’s about an ex-military bruiser with battlefield instincts or a cleaner with a genius-level IQ or a retired actor who once pretended to solve crimes on television, these shows prove there’s no single blueprint for great detective work.

 Judging by how eagerly viewers are tuning in, there’s plenty of room on the case board for all of them.